-If you don’t have anyone in your surrounding to be your accountability partner, go and register to Focusmate.
+If you don’t have anyone around to be your accountability partner, go and sign up for Focusmate.
 Focusmate is a virtual coworking system.
-You log into a calendar, choose a time to work, and, at that time, Focusmate connects you with another user for a 25 or 50-minute session (Pomodoro alert!).
+You log into a calendar, choose a time to work, and, at that time, Focusmate connects you with another user for a 25, 50, or 75-minute session (Pomodoro alert!).
 At the beginning of each session, you commit to a specific goal and work on it with the video hangout in the background.
 It’s a simple and efficient way to start writing at a precise time.

 11. Block all distractions

 I use Freedom, which is a website and app blocker that works on computers, phones, and tablets.
 I program it to block at certain times all the websites and apps I know I’m likely to escape to when I procrastinate.
-Au revoir Zalando, Amazon, Facebook, emails… I have programmed it to block my guilty pleasure sites in the morning when I start work (between 9 and 10 am) and after lunch (between 2 and 3 pm).
+Au revoir Zalando, Amazon, Facebook, emails… I program it to block my guilty pleasure sites in the morning when I start work (between 8 and 10 am) and after lunch (between 2 and 3 pm).